top of page

 video080-1-2.gif

-Phase separation of a PEG/DEX microdroplet during evaporation.
-The nucleations flow inside the droplets and eventually merge to form discrete phases.
+Phase separation of a PEG/dextran microdroplet during evaporation.
+The nuclei flow inside the droplets and eventually merge to form discrete phases.

 1x-arabi%202020.02.25_edited.jpg